JordanCJ7/GIF-Generator/README.md

 ---

-## Usage Instructions
+## 📖 Usage Instructions

-1. **Select Images**: Click the "Select Images" button to choose multiple images from your file explorer.
+1. **📂 Select Images**: Click the "Select Images" button to choose multiple images from your file explorer.
-2. **Preview Images**: The selected images will appear as thumbnails below the main interface.
+2. **🖼️ Preview Images**: The selected images will appear as thumbnails below the main interface.
 If you select more than five images, a scrollable view will be available to browse through the thumbnails.
-3. **Set Frame Duration**: Enter the desired frame duration in milliseconds.
+3. **⏱️ Set Frame Duration**: Enter the desired frame duration in milliseconds.
 The default value is 3000ms (3 seconds).
-4. **Set Resolution**: Enter the width and height for the GIF resolution.
+4. **📏 Set Resolution**: Enter the width and height for the GIF resolution.
 The default resolution is 300x300 pixels.
-5. **Create GIF**: Click the "Create GIF" button to generate the GIF.
+5. **🎬 Create GIF**: Click the "Create GIF" button to generate the GIF.
 The program will prompt you to choose a location and filename to save the resulting GIF.

 ---

-## Contributing
+## 🤝 Contributing

 Feel free to fork this repository and submit pull requests for new features, bug fixes, or improvements.
-Contributions are welcome!
+Contributions are welcome! 🌟

 ### How to Contribute:

-1. Fork the repository
+1. 🍴 Fork the repository
-2. Create a feature branch
+2. 🌿 Create a feature branch
-3. Commit your changes
+3. 💾 Commit your changes
-4. Push to your forked repository
+4. 🚀 Push to your forked repository
-5. Create a pull request
+5. 🔄 Create a pull request